How Rapid Detox Works

 Drug Detox

 The treatment program that you will undergo depends on health professionals’ recommendations as well as your personal preferences.
-You may combine these programs or complete one after another, depending on your specific needs.
+You may combinethese programs or complete one after another, depending on your specific needs.

-Enrolling in an inpatient program requires you to stay in a rehabilitation facility for a period of time.
+Enrolling in an inpatient program requires you to stay in a rehabilitation facility or a period of time.
 This is done to help you focus on addiction recovery and remove you from potential environmental triggers that can cause a relapse.
 An outpatient program, on the other hand, does not require you to stay in the facility, but you are required to follow home instructions or attend activities within the center.

 Aftercare

-Undergoing treatment proper ensures that issues that trigger addiction are addressed.
+Undergoing treatment ensures that issues that trigger addiction are addressed.
 The role of aftercare is to help people to avoid further relapse and aid in long-term recovery.
-Aftercare is also very important treatment because it helps patients become accountable even as they resume a normal life.
+Aftercare is also a very important treatment because it helps patients become accountable even as they resume a normal life.

 • One-on-one or group counseling sessions